Save Places from TikTok Travel Videos: 5 Apps That Actually Work (2026)

 Here are the five.

-1. Triply — The Only One Where You Paste a TikTok and Get a Map
+1. Triply: The One That Turns a TikTok Into a Map

 This is the one that actually does what you want.
-You share a TikTok (or paste the URL), and Triply's AI watches the whole thing — audio, captions, on-screen text, the lot — and extracts every place mentioned.
+You share a TikTok (or paste the URL), and Triply's AI watches the whole thing: audio, captions, on-screen text, the lot.
+It extracts every place mentioned.
 Restaurants, beaches, viewpoints, neighborhoods.
 They all get geocoded and dropped on a map.
 Automatically.

 I tested it with a "8 best ramen shops in Tokyo" TikTok.
-Got all 8 mapped, with neighborhood tags, in under 15 seconds.
+Got all 8 mapped, with neighborhood tags, in about 5 seconds.
 I tested it again with a Bali beach roundup that named 12 spots in 60 seconds.
 Got 11 of 12 (the one it missed was a beach the creator pronounced weirdly).
-That's the gap between this and everything else here — it's the only app that turns the video into a usable list of places without you doing the work.
+That's the gap between this and everything else here.
+It's the one that actually turns the video into a usable, mapped list of places without you doing the work.
+The others leave you scrubbing and typing.

-Free tier handles casual saving.
-The premium tier (Triply Pro) adds unlimited extractions, priority AI processing, and the iOS share-sheet flow that lets you go from TikTok to mapped places in one tap.
+Triply is free, and it has an iOS share-sheet flow that lets you go from TikTok to mapped places in one tap.

 - Everything lands on a map automatically